 Other highlights of the Pucon trip (October 22nd to 25th): White water rafting through the mountains while watching mist reveal the countryside.
 The main hall where we stayed was a castle.
 Salmon dinner on CIEE.
 Mac and cheese dinner with the girls, with fruit salad and brownie ice cream.
 Tour of local waterfalls/lagoons (Laguna Azul y Los Saltos) and a trip to Los Pozones, hot springs!

-try this link for more pictu
+try this link for more pictures.

 fotos: Mamulche (literally means 'wood people' they are carved to represent someone who has died.
 The hand placement means either mountain or water people, hand on genitals means water, hand on heart and genitals means mountain.
 The water like jug on top indicates gender, large part up is male, large part down is female.); Some pucon bread at a panaderia; Bethan and me with delicious heart cookies; The master teaches us how to weave; me playing Palin in Juegos Mapuches; view of the river next to the land of the Mapuche community we visited; Laguna Azul, properly named.